Inclusive Employment Programs

 The Work-Life-Balance Project started in 2021 in response to a need to prepare participants for meaningful employment within changing economic times and market trends.

-Our hope is for individuals experiencing barriers to employment or who may be at-risk to become more adaptable, resilient, and informed when completing the Project through:
+Our hope was for individuals experiencing barriers to employment or who may have been at-risk to become more adaptable, resilient, and informed after completing the Project through:

 • a comprehensive mental health focus